lord-aceldama/Knuckle-Shuffle-Suite/README.md

 ...The knuckle-shuffle suite is designed to be a more efficient way of brute-forcing a keyspace.
 It consists of the following scripts:
 * __knuckleshuffle.py:__ The main script.
 It sends the generated keys to STDOUT and messages to STDERR.
-* __sausage-fest:__ Will be the server script for cloud cracking should you have two or more slaves a-shufflin'.
+* __sausage-fest.py:__ (Under construction) Will be the server script for cloud cracking should you have two or more slaves a-shufflin'.
 * __abacus.py:__ Will eventually be incorporated into knuckle-shuffle and sausage-fest.
 It's basically just here as a development script so i can experiment and develop the concept without altering the future host.

 ###LICENSE:
 Licensed under the GNU General Public License Version 2 (GNU GPL v2),